 Steven Ottományi, Director of Music

-In May 2018 he will graduate with a Master of Arts in Musicology from the Bob Cole Conservatory at California State University, Long Beach.
-In May 2019 he will graduate with a Master of Music in Choral Conducting from California State University, Long Beach.
+In Fall 2018 he will graduate with a Master of Arts in Musicology from the Bob Cole Conservatory at California State University, Long Beach.
+In 2019 he will graduate with a Master of Music in Choral Conducting from California State University, Long Beach.
 He has read papers at American Musicological Society chapter meetings, conferences of the California Mission Studies Association and the California Mission Foundation, and the Society for American Music.
 He has studied liturgical composition and arranging at Mount St. Mary’s College under the guidance of Christopher Walker.
 His sacred choral and liturgical music is published by Paraclete Press, an ecumenical Christian publisher; OCP Publications, the largest Catholic publisher in the United States; and Cantica Nova Publications, a publisher of traditional choral music; he has also contributed to Pastoral Music, Journal of the National Association of Pastoral Musicians.

 In 2010, he founded Cantate Domino of Southern California, an organization that promotes awareness of the work of local sacred music composers.
 The first in a series of annual concerts, directed by him and hosted by Christopher Walker took place in Fall 2011, and has now become an annual event.
 In 2012, he founded the California Mission Schola and Sinfonia to revive the music of the California Missions.
 The first concert was held at Mission San Gabriel Arcángel in June of 2012.
 In May of 2013, he provided performance editions of music of from the California Missions and program notes for Pueri Cantores, San Gabriel Valley.

 He was the first Associate Director of Liturgy and Spanish and Bilingual Mass cantor at the Cathedral of Our Lady of the Angels in Los Angeles, where he cantored the first public Masses and served as the first regular cantor the Spanish Mass.
 He also coordinated and planned parish and archdiocesan liturgies.
 He has served as director of Music and Liturgy as well as organist for a number of parishes in Southern California.
-He is currently Director of Music at St. John Chrysostom Catholic Church in Inglewood where he accompanies and directs choirs for four weekend liturgies.

 Steven is an active member of the American Musicological Society, Southwest Chapter; the California Mission Studies Association; the Society for American Music; the American Guild of Organists, Los Angeles Chapter; the Southern California Liturgical Composers’ Forum; and the National Liturgical Composers Forum in St. Louis, Missouri.